How We Support SEND

 Teaching, Learning and the Curriculum

-At St Joseph’s RC Primary School, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
+At St Joseph’s Catholic Primary School, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.

 It includes not only the formal requirements of the National Curriculum, but also the range of additional opportunities that the school organises in order to enrich the experiences of our children.
 Our curriculum also includes the social aspects that are essential for life-long learning.